Deep energy retrofit explained

 Policy framework for retrofitting

 A paradigm shift is needed to achieve the motive of climate change mitigation through retrofitting.
 This shift is underpinned by a greater need to propagate behavioral change rather than just the technology implementation.
 The framework should move from a project focus outlook towards an understanding of a larger scale execution that includes social awareness and interests.
-Hence, the need for laying down large scale retrofitting programs that support the idea of cities as active sites to inculcate newer technologies.
+Hence, there is the need for laying down large scale retrofitting programs that support the idea of cities as active sites to inculcate newer technologies.

 Global